Am I On Track?

 Aim for 1x your annual salary.
 Earning $65,000?
 Target $65,000 saved.
 Don't panic if you're not there — the median balance for Americans under 35 is only about $7,350.
 Focus on contributing enough to get your full employer match and increasing your rate over time.

 It depends on expenses and other income.
 Using the 4% rule, $500,000 provides about $20,000/year.
-Combined with average Social Security (~$22,000/year), that's roughly $42,000/year.
+Combined with average Social Security (~$24,850/year), that's roughly $45,000/year.
 For retirees with paid-off homes in lower cost-of-living areas, this can work.
 For others, it may not suffice.
+See our net worth benchmarks by age for a broader picture of retirement readiness.

 You're not doomed.
 At 50, you have 17+ years until typical retirement — plenty of time for compound growth with catch-up contributions.
 A 50-year-old contributing $32,500/year (max including catch-up) at 7% return accumulates over $700,000 in 17 years even starting from zero.